2lian/asyncio-for-robotics/README.md

   - How to get node parameters
 - Explanation on adding support for more messaging protocols

-Support for ROS 2 action will come later
+Support for ROS 2 action will come later.
-- Those are very complex with cancelation and rejection on the client and server side.
-- Actions are not used a lot (understandably...)
-- I need to override and inject code into rclpy, like I did for the Service Server, except it's much more complicated.

 ## Read more